Dr Martin Whyte

 - Cardiovascular sequealae of type 2 diabetes

-I am currently principal supervisor for four MD students
+I have supervised one PhD and two MD students to thesis completion and am currently principal supervisor for five MD students

-Module organiser for 'Obesity, Diabetes & Eating disorders' MSc in Nutritional Medicine
+I am the Module organiser for 'Obesity, Diabetes & Eating disorders' (BMSM004) which forms part of the MSc in Nutritional Medicine

 I lecture on diabetes & obesity to the following undergraduate courses: